 UW Libraries’ licensed online resources use the IP address of your workstation to identify you as a member of the UW community.
 If you are on campus, no additional authentication is usually required.
-If you are off-campus, your internet connection needs to be routed through the UW Libraries proxy server which identifies authorized users via UW NetID.
+If you are off-campus, your internet connection needs to be routed through the UW Libraries Off-Campus Proxy Service which identifies authorized users via UW NetID.
 If you start your research at the Health Sciences Library’s website: hsl.uw.edu, the links will automatically do the routing for you.
+An additional option for off-campus access which can be used instead of the Proxy Service is Husky OnNet, offered by UW IT.
+More about the UW Libraries Off-Campus Proxy Service, and Husky OnNet.

 Who can access online library resources from off campus?